 The park would seek support from the state of North Dakota and work cooperatively with NDGF to identify supporting landowners to ensure adequate area is available to fully implement this alternative.
 If support is obtained, the NPS would disperse elk beyond the boundary of the park; although not necessarily anticipated, dispersal could involve using a helicopter.
 NPS employees may manipulate the fence to facilitate dispersal as necessary.
-Once elk are dispersed, the NPS would work with the NDGF to enhance hunting opportunities to reduce and maintain the elk population.
-The NPS would cooperate with NDGF to ensure all animals removed outside the park are screened for CWD.
-Under alternative E, NPS would work cooperatively with NDGF, the USFS, and adjacent landowners to disperse elk outside the park to increase hunting opportunities.
+Once Under alternative E, NPS would work cooperatively with NDGF, the USFS, and adjacent landowners to disperse elk outside the park to increase hunting opportunities.